NHS Map – Blue 3D – Right

 Research and Education Campus

-The Research and Education Campus is located in Idaho Falls and offers many of the in-town laboratories and offices for INL staff and researchers.
-It houses several national security facilities including: Cybercore Integration Center, Energy Security Research Lab, Security Systems Lab, Cybersecurity and Intelligence, Critical Infrastructure Protection and Resilience, and Homeland Protection.
-It also offers the INL meeting center, with large and smaller meeting, reception and event spaces.
+REC is in Idaho Falls and offers many of the in-town laboratories and offices for INL staff and researchers.
+It houses several national security facilities to include: Cybercore Integration Center, Energy Security Research Lab, Security Systems Lab, Cybersecurity and Intelligence, Critical Infrastructure Protection and Resilience, and Homeland Protection.
+It also offers INL meeting Center with large and smaller meeting, reception and event space.

 Energy Security Research Laboratory